 Our test kits are $49 each (or $20 for wells within Champaign or Urbana city limits) and are available for purchase in the Environmental Health Division.
 The kit fee includes a sample bottle, instructions and lab testing for coliform bacteria.
 Testing for coliform bacteria will reveal whether your water supply may be contaminated with infectious organisms.

 If you reside in a different county, please contact your local health department to inquire about well water testing.

 Nitrate and nitrite in groundwater may be produced by agricultural fertilizers, livestock waste or septic systems.
 For nitrate and/or nitrite testing, you must contact a private laboratory.
-Please see the list of accredited private laboratories.
+Please see a list of accredited private laboratories.

 Arsenic is a metal-like substance found in small amounts in nature.
 Elevated levels of arsenic can be found naturally in groundwater in some areas of Illinois.
 Arsenic in groundwater also may be the result of contamination caused by hazardous waste or industries that make or use arsenic.
-For arsenic testing, please see the EPA's list of accredited laboratories.
+For arsenic testing or other types of testing, please see the Illinois Environmental Protection Agency's list of accredited laboratories.

 U.S. Environmental Protection Agency: Arsenic in Drinking Water